So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 How To Fix Engine Trouble Code P0430

-First, rule out misfires and other forms of inefficient combustion.
+First, rule out misfires and other forms of ineffective combustion.
 Checking your spark plugs for soot residue is an excellent way to tell what’s what.
 Get a mechanic’s assistance to do a pressure test and review the basic engine components.

 Whatever you find to be the reason for the P0430 will need replacing with a new OEM part.